 Oleg Denisenko

 Sometimes artists can be self-consciously quirky in an attempt to be “different” and carve a niche for themselves.
 Other times, though, artists are simply quirky because the are.
-I think Ukranian artist Oleg Denisenko falls into the latter category.
+I think Ukrainian artist Oleg Denisenko falls into the latter category.

 His delightfully bizarre prints of fantastical figures in elaborate armor, often sporting wings and accompanied by armored horses, arcane astrolabes, strange musical instruments, wheels, levers, charts and diagrams are filled with wonderful bits of texture and line.
 The monochromatic prints have a remarkable sense of being colorful because the variety of textures and line-filled areas have some of the same space-defining feeling as areas of color might in a painting.